Sentieon/sentieon-dnascope-ml/README.md

    export SENTIEON_INSTALL_DIR=/home/release/sentieon-genomics-201808.06 #your Sentieon package location export SENTIEON_LICENSE=/home/bundle/sentieon.lic #your license file location
    ```
-   If you do not have a Sentieon license/package yet, please feel free to request free trial by filling out the [form](https://www.sentieon.com/home/free-trial/).
-Alternatively, you could run this pipeline on [Google Cloud](https://cloud.google.com/genomics/docs/tutorials/sentieon) or AWS.
-A 14 days free trial license will be automatically applied to your account.
+   If you do not have a Sentieon license/package yet, please feel free to request a free trial at [sentieon.com](https://www.sentieon.com).

 2. Location of input files